 ‘Fairy Adventures – The Ouevre’

-Imparting my love of children’s literature is my fairytale and … “Fairytales are a beguiling paradox.
+I also consider fairytales to be “a beguiling paradox.
 Familiar and mysterious, earthy and ethereal, lucid and absurd.
 They seek to illuminate greater truths via the dark woods of our consciousness.
 But more than anything else, they fire our imagination, having crept into our collective psychoses as bedtime scriptures from an imaginary time and place”.